Menu

 December 14, 2005

-The entire land area of Koshiba Oil Storage Facility and a part of the restricted water area have been returned.
+The entire land area of the Koshiba oil storage facility and part of the restricted water area have been returned.

 March 31, 2008

-We have formulated a basic plan to use the former site of Koshiba oil storage facility.
+We have formulated a basic plan to use the former site of the Koshiba oil storage facility.

 February 13, 2009

-In order to create a forest for the 150th anniversary of the opening of the port, approximately 1.5 hectares of land was entrusted by the government as a tree-planting site commemorating the 150th anniversary of the opening of Yokohama's opening.
+In order to create a “forest for the 150th anniversary of the opening of the port”, approximately 1.5 hectares of land was entrusted by the government as a tree planting site commemorating the 150th anniversary of the opening of Yokohama.

 June 11, 2009

-Held the first forest tree-planting festival to commemorate the 150th anniversary of the opening of the port.
-(The 2nd meeting was held on October 17, 2009.)
+The first forest tree-planting festival was held to commemorate the 150th anniversary of the opening of the port.
+(The second meeting was held on October 17, 2009.)

-Number of participants: Approximately 800 people (total of the 1st and 2nd sessions)
+Number of participants: Approximately 800 people (total of the first and second sessions)

-Number of trees planted: Approximately 11,200 bottles (total of the 1st and 2nd sessions)
+Number of trees planted: Approximately 11,200 bottles (total of the first and second sessions)

 June 28, 2010

-Received a report from the government (Ministry of Defense, South Kanto Defense Bureau) on the final results of the soil contamination survey.
+We received a report from the government (South Kanto Defense Bureau, Ministry of Defense) on the final results of the soil contamination survey.

-Planting work was carried out on the site of the Nagahama Oil Pipe (Nagahama waterway floor).
+Planting work was carried out on the site of the Nagahama oil pipeline (Nagahama waterway).

-The government has begun part of soil pollution countermeasures, but has stopped soil pollution countermeasures due to spring water.
+The government has begun some soil contamination countermeasures, but has stopped soil contamination countermeasures due to spring water.

 September 4, 2012

-We received a proposal from the government for the disposal of state-owned land by free loan.
+We received a proposal from the government regarding the disposal of state-owned land by free loan.

 (As of August 31, 2012)